Elite-Alien/Achievement-Viewer/README.md

 This application requires that you have a game setup with a "steam_settings" folder.
-If you are looking for a means to generate those files check my other project.
+If you are looking for a means to generate those files check my other project Steam Settings Generator.
 - https://github.com/Elite-Alien/Steam-Settings-Generator

+The Achievement Viewer is a application that I made to fill a role that I was missing with Drop.
+I use Drop-OSS for my game collection of legal games I have purchased.
+However, it lacks a achievement system at the moment.
+This helps fill that role for the time being.
+Making it easier to load in achievements to a applciation and keep track of them, even when the game isn't running.
+It's fairly simple in nature and you do have to manually set it up for each game, but it does the job.
+All this being said, if you wish to use this you will have to "cargo build" it.
+Also, if you wish to use this code or even continue on with this, fork it, and do other stuff with it expanding it, then be my guest.
+All I ask is that you share your changes with everyone.

 <img width="400" height="383" alt="image" src=https://github.com/Elite-Alien/Achievement-Viewer/blob/main/screenshots/AW.png  />